one-chain-labs/onechain/external-crates/move/documentation/book/src/abilities/object.md

 ## Object Rules

 An object is a [`struct`](../structs.md) with the [`key`](../abilities.md#key) ability.
-The first field of the struct must be `id: sui::object::UID`.
+The first field of the struct must be `id: one::object::UID`.
 This 32-byte field (a strongly typed wrapper around an [`address`](../primitive-types/address.md)) is then used to uniquely identify the object.

-Note that since `sui::object::UID` has only the `store` ability (it does not have `copy` or `drop`), no object has `copy` or `drop`.
+Note that since `one::object::UID` has only the `store` ability (it does not have `copy` or `drop`), no object has `copy` or `drop`.

 ## Transfer Rules

-Objects can be have their ownership changed and transferred in the `sui::transfer` module.
+Objects can be have their ownership changed and transferred in the `one::transfer` module.
 Many functions in the module have "public" and "private" variant, where the "private" variant can only be called inside of the module that defines the object's type.
 The "public" variants can be called only if the object has `store`.